Breaking It Down: How to Safely Remove a Circuit Breaker From a Panel Box

 Before starting any work on the electrical system, the first and most crucial step is to turn off the main power supply.
 This ensures that there is no electrical current flowing through the circuit breaker and eliminates the risk of electric shock.

-Locate the main service panel and identify the main circuit breaker.
+Locate the main service panel and identify the main switchboards or circuit breaker.
 Flip it to the “off” position, cutting off power to the entire panel.
 It’s important to emphasize that working on live electrical circuits is extremely dangerous and should never be attempted.

 Step 2: Wear Appropriate Safety Gear